The Buffet of Educational Experiences - Feb. 2 - May 4, 2019

 - Write or call to Irvine City Council as a whole: 949–724–6233 | email@example.com

 2) Call/Email the Board of Supervisors.
-Encourage them to unify and cooperate with Judge Carter, and the Cities, not try to find ways to say the Judge has exceeded his authority and stop him.(See also Talking Points below)
+Encourage them to unify and cooperate to end homelessness by building more affordable housing in the OC.(See also Talking Points below)

 - Lisa Bartlett Supervisor, 5th District (714) 834.3550 Lisa.Bartlett@ocgov.com